 New kitten parents might lean on you for advice when they’re adjusting to life with their new feline companions.
-Here’s a few titbits of advice you can offer them.
+Here’s a few tidbits of advice you can offer them.

 For first-time pet parents, the responsibilities that come with bringing a kitten home can be unexpected.
 Suddenly, they’re entirely accountable for a small creature whose life mission is to get into mischief!
 Thankfully, this phase is short-lived and can be easily managed with some forward planning.